API reference#

 }

-Use PW_TOKENIZE_STRING_EXPR
+Use PW_TOKENIZE_STRING_EXPR instead.

 An alternate set of macros are provided for use inside expressions.
 These make